JTan2231/castra/docs/BOOTSTRAP.md

 { "step": "error", "status": "failed", "duration_ms": 0, "detail": "ssh exited with code 255" }
 ```

-No-op runs (`status: "noop"`) record a skipped `wait-handshake` step and preserve the cached stamp so automation can see which content hash short-circuited the pipeline.
+Castra does not persist host-side idempotence stamps; every invocation records a fresh log.
+If the bootstrap runner can detect a no-op, it reports that outcome through its own messaging while the host log continues to reflect the full pipeline execution.

 ## Consuming the Data

 - Use the event stream for live progress.
 Each VM emits events independently and in order, making it safe to multiplex multiple machines in a single reporter.
 - Tail the per-VM log directory for durable audit trails or to collect metrics after the run.
 The log schema is stable across retries and compatible with JSON tooling.
-- When scripting `castra up`, combine `--bootstrap` overrides with per-VM stamps to trigger targeted reconfiguration (for example forcing a bootstrap for `web-1` while leaving others in auto mode).
+- When scripting `castra up`, use `--bootstrap` overrides to force or skip runs explicitly.
+Castra always attempts bootstrap on warm runs; runners may self-report no-op outcomes.